 Professor Wilfrid Kendall works mostly in probability theory, with particular interests in: random processes, stochastic geometry, stochastic calculus, computer algebra in statistics and probability, and perfect simulation.
-He is currently Past President of the Bernoulli Society, was founding co-director of APTS (2007-2017), and was one of 3 organizers of the EPSRC-funded workshop Probability 2008: New Scaling Limits and Other Recent Developments, Monday 31st March to Friday 4th April 2008.
+He has served as President of the Bernoulli Society, was founding co-director of APTS (2007-2017), and was one of 3 organizers of the EPSRC-funded workshop Probability 2008: New Scaling Limits and Other Recent Developments, Monday 31st March to Friday 4th April 2008.
 He has recently been PI on two EPSRC-funded projects: Inside-out: Statistical methods for Computed Tomography validation of complex structures in Additive Layer Manufacturing and Probabilistic coupling and nilpotent diffusions, as well as PI for the EPSRC grant supporting APTS.

 Contact him at; w dot s dot kendall at warwick dot ac dot uk.